 Various hidden fees, long term surrender penalties, and ever changing terms of many annuity contracts can trip up even the most wary of investors.
 It has become clear to me that many annuity contracts clearly put the interests of the company and agent first, and well, you know whose interests bring up the rear.

 Does this mean all annuities are bad, and that no one should ever invest in them?
 Absolutely not!
 One of my favorite expressions is I’ve never met an investment vehicle I didn’t like.
-Stocks, bonds, CD’s, mutual funds, annuities, real estate, gold, precious gems, I like them all, and have used, and continue to use many of them in my managed portfolios.
+Stocks, bonds, CD’s, mutual funds, annuities, real estate, gold, precious gems, I like them all, and have recommended them in situations where suitable.
 And the fact is, under the right terms and circumstances, annuities can fit very nicely into many clients financial plans.

 What it all boils down to is the importance of two of the cardinal rules of successful investing.
 One, suitability and two, terms.
 Suitability simply means, is this investment appropriate for your needs?
 Does it fit your tolerance for risk, is it tax advantaged if that’s important to you, is there cash flow if that’s one of your requirements, is there a growth element to it if that’s important and necessary?
 In short, does this investment vehicle meet your personal, financial, emotional and psychological needs and requirements?